zlargon/java-midterm/README.md

 ## 200 TOTAL Points: Student class:

-1. 50 POINTS increase Person age by 10 years;.
+1. 50 POINTS increase `Person` age by 10 years
-2. 50 POINTS Derive Student class from AbstractStudent;
+2. 50 POINTS Derive `Student` class from `AbstractStudent`
-3. 50 POINTS Initialize Student from an already aged Person;
+3. 50 POINTS Initialize `Student` from an already aged `Person`
-4. 50 POINTS up scale GPA by 1 (add 1 to each GPA) and show a list of each Student, sorted by GPA;
+4. 50 POINTS up scale GPA by 1 (add 1 to each GPA) and show a list of each `Student`, sorted by GPA

 ## 200 TOTAL Points: Employee class:

-1. 50 POINTS increase Person age by 10 years.
+1. 50 POINTS increase `Person` age by 10 years
-2. 50 POINTS Derive Employee class from AbstractEmployee;
+2. 50 POINTS Derive `Employee` class from `AbstractEmployee`
-3. 50 POINTS Initialize Employee from an already aged Student;
+3. 50 POINTS Initialize `Employee` from an already aged `Student`
-4. 50 POINTS raise all wages by $10 and show a list of each Employee, sorted by wage;
+4. 50 POINTS raise all wages by $10 and show a list of each `Employee`, sorted by wage